 About Our Work

-In Contra Costa and Solano counties, 1 in 8 people rely on emergency food.
+An alarming 1 in 8 people within Contra Costa and Solano counties turn to the Food Bank for emergency and supplemental food.
 The Food Bank has developed programs that address the size of this need as well as nutritional needs of the people we serve.

 The Food Bank ensures safe food is available to the hungry in our community.
 We achieved a food safety certification and superior rating from the American Institute of Baking, International (AIB).
 AIB accreditation and audits are internationally recognized as the most stringent in the food industry.